azurecitadel/azurecitadel.github.io/guides/prereqs/subscription.md

   teaser: Education.jpg
   thumb:
 ---

+{% include toc.html %}

 All of the workshops require a working Azure subscription.
-Ensure that you have one of the following options enabled and verified:
+Ensure that you have one of the following options enabled and verified.
 * Visual Studio Subscription
 * Internal User Rights
 * Azure Free